zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 ## Event Schedule

-Next to our Zero Waste Market and the info stands, we will host a wide range of talks, workshops, walk-ins, meetups, and swap shops.
+Next to our Zero Waste Market and the info stands, we will host a wide range of talks, workshops, meetups, and swap shops.

 The full event schedule will be posted shortly.